 FloroFresh 424 6″ XXL Filter Kit with Germicidal UV

 The FloroFresh 424 6″ XXL Filter Kit is a fresh take on grow room cleanliness, adding UVC filtration to the already powerful GrowBright Tall Boy Carbon Filter.
 What makes this carbon filter kit special is the addition of the FloroFresh 424!
-By putting a high-output germicidal UVC fixture inside a regular carbon filter, mold spores (like powderly mildew) and room odor are controlled simultaneously.
+By putting a high-output germicidal UVC fixture inside a regular carbon filter, pathogens and room odor are controlled simultaneously.
 UVC light kills the vectors being pulled through the carbon filter by destroying their DNA.
 All UVC light is contained to the inside of your carbon filter, so there’s no need to worry about the health of adjacent plants.

 Features & Specs